muratk3n/thirdwave/en/README.md

 "Ballard Power Systems (NASDAQ: BLDP; TSX: BLDP) today announced the launch of the fuel cell industry’s first module designed for primary propulsion power in marine vessels.
-Ballard’s FCwaveTM fuel cell product is a 200-kilowatt (kW) modular unit that can be scaled in series up to the multi-megawatt (MW) power level.
+Ballard’s FCwave fuel cell product is a 200-kilowatt (kW) modular unit that can be scaled in series up to the multi-megawatt (MW) power level.